 High levels of urban air pollution are harmful to individuals with existing heart or lung disease.
 The role of outdoor air pollution as a risk factor for COPD is unclear, but its role appears to be relatively small in adults compared to the role of cigarette smoking.
-10 A recent cross-sectional analysis from China showed an association between ambient levels of particulate matter (PM2.5/10) and COPD prevalence.
-86 However, there is evidence that air pollution has a significant impact on lung maturation and development.
+Cross-sectional analyses have shown an association between ambient levels of particulate matter (PM2.5/10) and COPD prevalence.
+However, there is evidence that air pollution has a significant impact on lung maturation and development.
 For instance, the Children's Health Study found that children from communities with the highest levels of outdoor nitrogen dioxide (NO2) and particulate matter < 2.5 μ m in aerodynamic diameter (PM2.5) were nearly 5 times more likely to have reduced lung function (defined as FEV1 < 80% of predicted) compared to children from communities with the lowest levels of NO2 and PM2.5.
-87 Importantly, reduction in ambient NO2 and PM2.5 levels significantly mitigated the risk of experiencing impaired lung growth.
-88 However, the relative effects of short-term, high-peak exposures and long-term, low-level exposures are yet to be resolved.
+Importantly, reduction in ambient NO2 and PM2.5 levels significantly mitigated the risk of experiencing impaired lung growth.
+However, the relative effects of short-term, high-peak exposures and long-term, low-level exposures are yet to be resolved.